hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_route.html.markdown

 * `id` - The ID of the Frontdoor Route.

-* `endpoint_name` - The name of the Frontdoor Endpoint which holds the Frontdoor Route.
+* `frontdoor_endpoint_name` - The name of the Frontdoor Endpoint which holds the Frontdoor Route.

 ---